 What Is a Solar Generator?

 You can set these up and take them down as needed or rearrange their position for optimal sun exposure.
-Think about them as you would a typical, gasoline-powered portable generator.
+Think about them as you would a typical, gasoline-powered portable generator, but they need sun to operate.

 How Does a Solar System Differ from a Solar Generator?